 A key driver of global deforestation is the conversion of forests into agricultural land to enable the production of palm oil and soya, for instance.
-In order to reduce deforestation rates, the Federal Ministry for Economic Cooperation and Development (BMZ) is promoting deforestation-free supply chains which use sustainable agricultural crop cultivation methods and land use systems.
+In order to reduce deforestation rates, the BMZ is promoting deforestation-free supply chains which use sustainable agricultural crop cultivation methods and land use systems.
 Deforestation-free supply chains bring forest conservation and sustainable agriculture into harmony with each other.